 The system automatically detects if a driver sleeps at the wheel, yawns, smokes, talks on the phone, departs lanes, and comes too close to the vehicles in front.
 If it happens, the ADAS notifies the driver, sometimes preventing accidents within milliseconds.
 Widely recognized, this technology will make the roads collision-free.

 In 2020, KLOUDIP offered a new approach to vehicle owners.
 The company offered a precise calculation of fuel consumption based on GPS parameters and individual coefficients.
 It means no more drilling holes in a fuel tank but analyzing data from an average GPS tracker.

-The new approach by KLOUDIP makes the fuel monitoring technology affordable by everyone.
+The new approach by KLOUDIP makes the fuel monitoring technology affordable for everyone.

 Zero-touch vehicle sensor integration

-KLOUDIP have developed advanced logics and scripts to monitor vehicle data – seat belt sensor status, headlights on/off, locking/unlocking doors remotely, trouble codes, HVAC status, accelerations, axle load, engine temperature, etc.
+KLOUDIP have developed advanced logic and scripts to monitor vehicle data – seat belt sensor status, headlights on/off, locking/unlocking doors remotely, trouble codes, HVAC status, accelerations, axle load, engine temperature, etc.